Service Program

 Common Examples

-Hours accepted: Working at a fundraising event for a charity or non-profit organization
+Hours accepted: Working at a fundraising event for a charity, non-profit organization, or person in need

 Hours declined: Working at a fundraising event to pay for your soccer team's upcoming tournament